 However, when anger becomes unpredictable and out of control then we need to explore whether there are any distorted beliefs and attitudes that are contributing to the problem.

 More often than not this will be the case.
-In this sense, speaking to a counsellor will help identify any thought distortions and help replace old negative beliefs with more adaptive ones and allowing the person to gain more control over their feelings and reactions.
+In this sense, speaking to a psychologist will help identify any thought distortions and help replace old negative beliefs with more adaptive ones and allowing the person to gain more control over their feelings and reactions.
 Often it is also necessary to look at more appropriate ways of expressing anger rather than it becoming explosive and aggressive.

 In this sense, counselling often assists the person to express their anger more assertively as opposed to aggressively.
 In other cases, more appropriate ways of “blowing off steam” may also be explored so that the client feels in control of their emotions.